Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 - NIST SSDF
 - CISA Secure by Design
 - GitHub Actions and Code Security documentation

-## Contributing

-We welcome:
-- rule improvements
-- new CI examples
-- language-specific remediations
-- corrections to mapped test cases
-- better Mermaid diagrams and evidence templates

-### Contribution Rules

-1. Prefer official OWASP, NIST, CISA, GitHub, or vendor-primary documentation.
-2. Add citations for factual claims and tool behavior.
-3. Include “expected result” and “remediation” for every new test case.
-4. Keep examples legal, defensive, and suitable for owned test environments only.
-5. For tool examples, include version assumptions where relevant.

-### Pull Request Checklist

-- [ ] References are authoritative
-- [ ] Markdown renders correctly on GitHub
-- [ ] Mermaid diagrams render on GitHub
-- [ ] Code samples are framework-agnostic or clearly labeled
-- [ ] New checks are aligned to an OWASP Top 10 category
 ```

-## Detailed Testing Playbooks

-The most effective way to write the long-form README is to keep each category section structurally consistent: **background**, **representative attack scenarios**, **manual detection**, **automated detection**, **sample commands**, **test cases with expected results**, **remediation**, and **references**.
-That consistency makes the document easier to browse and helps contributors extend it without drift.
-OWASP category pages, WSTG sections, and ASVS requirements are the best anchors for that pattern.

 ### Broken Access Control

 **OWASP identifier:** A01:2025.
 OWASP keeps Broken Access Control at the top position and says all tested applications in the contributed dataset showed some form of this problem.
 The category explicitly includes IDOR-style issues, missing method-level checks, CORS misconfiguration abuse, token or metadata tampering, force browsing, and SSRF through the Twenty Twenty-Five consolidation.